 - Watermelon mosaic virus (WMV)

-Various organic treatments may include applications of copper sulfate or application of biofungicides such as Bacillus amyloliquefaciens, Bacillus subtilis, Trichoderma harzianum, or Streptomyces lydicus.
+Various organic treatments are available, including spraying with copper sulfate or applying biofungicides such as Bacillus amyloliquefaciens, Bacillus subtilis, Trichoderma harzianum, or Streptomyces lydicus.

 Patience is the name of the game with these plants.
-Generally speaking, it’s nearly impossible to leave a gourd on the vine too long, but removing them too early will make them shrivel and rot.
+Generally speaking, it’s nearly impossible to leave a gourd on the vine too long, but removing them too early will often cause them to shrivel and rot.

-Instead, you should try to resist the temptation of picking your goodies too early, leaving them on the vine until the stems and tendrils begin to brown.
+Leave them on the vine until the stems and tendrils begin to turn brown.
 This will typically be around 100-180 days after planting.

-A good indication that they are ripe for the picking is that your gourds will be lightweight, which indicates that the water inside is evaporating and the pulp is drying.
+A good indication that they are ready for picking is that your gourds will feel light, which means the water inside is evaporating and the pulp is drying out.

-One of the best things about these fruit is how well they store.
+One of the best things about these fruits is how well they store, making them perfect for decoration throughout the harvest season.

-Provided you have a well ventilated, dry space, such as an attic, garage or barn between 55-61°F, these vegetables will take between one and six months to dry completely.
+Provided you have a well ventilated, dry space– such as an attic, garage, or barn that is generally between 55 and 61°F – these vegetables can be stored for the long term.
+They will take one to six months to dry completely.

-If you are planning to use your gourds as instruments or for other crafts, you will know they are fully dry and good to go once you can hear the rattling of dry seeds inside.
+If you are planning to use your gourds as instruments or for other crafts, you can tell if they are fully dry and good to go when you can hear the dry seeds rattling around inside when you give them a shake.

 Get Going with Growing Gourds